-My dog has to have surgery, and I don't want him to hurt.
+My dog has to have surgery, and I don't want him to be in pain.
 How will my veterinarian keep my dog from feeling pain associated with the surgery?

 Few events are more frightening for a pet parent than a surgery.
 Although an operation may sometimes be unavoidable, fortunately our understanding of pet pain - how it occurs, how it affects all body systems, how to prevent it, and how to treat it - has improved dramatically over the past 5 to 10 years.

 Your veterinarian will begin managing your pet's pain before the procedure even starts.
-This is called "preemptive" pain management-that is, anticipating pain and providing medication ahead of time to reduce its impact.
+This is called preemptive pain management – that is, anticipating pain and providing medication ahead of time to reduce the impact of pain from the procedure.
 Therefore, before anesthesia, your dog will receive an injection of pain medication.
 The medication will travel through the bloodstream to all parts of the body, providing generalized protection and setting the stage for your dog's nervous system to be protected from the pain of the surgery.

 What else will my veterinarian do to protect my dog from surgical pain?

 Once your dog is under general anesthesia, your veterinarian will inject local anesthesia (sometimes referred to as freezing) around the site of the planned incision to prevent pain signals from reaching the central nervous system.
 Depending on the nature of the surgery, your veterinarian may choose additional pain management strategies, such as an epidural.